Professor; Minnesota Evaluation Studies Institute (MESI) Director

 Given that my mother was a third grade teacher and my father a school administrator, I’ve long felt at home in schools.
 As an adult, I became a practitioner in my own right as a seventh and ninth grade English teacher in upstate New York.
 [I like to joke that I’m a junior high school teacher gone bad.]
 After earning my graduate degrees in curriculum and instruction at Cornell, I moved to New Orleans where I spent a decade running the secondary teacher education program at Tulane University and taught courses related to middle and high school certification—the social foundations of education, methods, and student teaching.
 Moving outside of teacher education, my research centered in part on the functioning of the research and evaluation unit in the Orleans Parish Schools.

 As an evaluator who spends a lot of time teaching, I’m constantly bridging the research and practitioner worlds.
 For thirty years I have studied educational practice, consistently focusing on evaluation use and the mechanisms of organizational change.
-Increasingly, my work concerns the role that the systematic use of data by practitioners plays in effecting and documenting change, both in schools and in other organizations.
+Increasingly, my work concerns the role that the systematic use of data by practitioners plays in effecting and documenting change, both in schools and, increasingly, in other organizations.
 Since moving to Minnesota, my primary research emphasis has remained in program evaluation, with special interest in the areas of participatory evaluation, evaluation capacity building, and evaluator competencies.

 With my grounding in the world of schools and social service organizations, my research has addressed two broad topics: (1) studying evaluation practice in these settings, especially during change efforts, and (2) the role and function of program evaluation, including the use of both the evaluation process and its results.
 The ultimate goal of my work as it has evolved is to determine how to foster and support evaluation processes (by whatever name) in educational and social service organizations over time.
 The terms I use to describe what I study have evolved, from action research and process evaluation, to participatory or collaborative evaluation (where evaluators work with program staff and participants), and finally to evaluation capacity building (purposeful efforts to build evaluation infrastructure and skills into an organization, also known as organizational learning).
 Since 1998 when I introduced the phrase in a speech, I often refer to my focus as “free range evaluation” – a collaborative evaluation process that lives freely in the world, that is more viable when it survives (and it often does not) because it lives in a natural setting and reproduces itself in its organizational context.
 Free range evaluation is longitudinal, and it focuses on building the capacity of individuals and organizations to sustain evaluation activities.
-I have been fortunate to have given workshops and presentations on these ideas around the world, including Sweden, England, Israel, Japan, Australia, and New Zealand.
+I have been fortunate to have given workshops and presentations on these ideas around the world, including Sweden, England, Israel, Japan, Australia, New Zealand, Singapore, and South Africa.

 Stevahn, L., & King, J. A. (2010).
 Needs assessment phase III: Taking action for change (Book 5).
 Newbury Park, CA: Sage Publications.